Surface-like boundaries of hyperbolic groups: Proof of the main theorem

 \subsection{What have we created?!}

-The goal of this section is to classify the object we have created as the inverse limit $\invlim \Omega_n$.
+\editA{The goal of this subsection is to describe the final ingredient of the proof that will enable us to classify the objects we have created as the inverse limit $\invlim \Omega_n$}.
 To do that, we use the construction by Jakobsche \cite{jakobsche1991homogeneous} of trees of manifolds.
-We give an account of this construction by Świątkowski \cite{swiatkowski2013treesofcompacta} adapted to our setting.
+We give an account of this construction by Świątkowski \cite{swiatkowski2013treesofcompacta} adapted to our \editA{2-dimensional} setting.